dayon3/alx-system_engineering-devops/0x00-shell_basics/README.md

 `3-listfiles` - Script that displays current directory contents in a long format.

 `4-listmorefiles` - Script that displays current directory contents, including hidden files (starting with `.`).
 Using the long format.

+`5-listfilesdigitonly` - Script that displays current directory contents in long format, with user and group IDs displayed numerically, and hidden files (starting with `.`).